Family Justice (Transparency, Accountability and Cost of Living) Bill

 Overview

-The Family Justice (Transparency, Accountability and Cost of Living) Bill aims to improve transparency and accountability within the family court system, enhance the rights of those involved in family court cases, particularly children and grandparents, and implement measures to reduce fuel poverty.
+The Family Justice (Transparency, Accountability and Cost of Living) Bill aims to improve transparency and accountability within the family court system, enhance the rights of those involved in family cases, and address fuel poverty in the UK.

 Description